Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 ITC is allowable on ineligible motor vehicle for specified purpose

-ITC on motor vehicles shall be allowed when they are used for following taxable supplies:
+except when they are used for making the following taxable supplies namely:

 (A) further supply of such motor vehicles; or